How to control LEDs connected to FAST Expansion Boards¶

 One of the primary uses of FAST Expansion Boards is to drive RGB LEDs.
-FAST Expansion Boards support WS2812-style serial RGB LEDs today, and in the future they will support APA-102 style LEDs as well.
-(APA-102 LED support will be added via a future firmware update.)
+FAST Expansion Boards support WS2812-style serial RGB LEDs today, and in the future they will support APA-102 style LEDs, as well as RGBW LEDs.
+(Support for these additional LED types will be added via a future firmware update.)

 A single FAST Breakout Board can support up to 4 ports with chains of up to 32 serial LEDs.
 (So that's a max of 128 LEDs per Breakout Board).

-The 201, 71, and Neuron Controller's built-in Breakout Boards all support 4 chains of LEDs.
-The 81 Expansion Board has 8 ports of LEDs, which is 4 ports addressed via built-in Breakout 0, and 4 ports addressed via built-in Breakout 1.
+The FP-EXP-0071, and Neuron Controller's built-in Breakout Boards all support 4 chains of LEDs.
+The FP-EXP-0081 Expansion Board has 8 ports of LEDs, which is 4 ports addressed via built-in Breakout 0, and 4 ports addressed via built-in Breakout 1.

 The actual LEDs are individually addressed via LED IDs 0 - 127.
 (Technically this is all in hex, so it's really